Janggi: General

 The pieces that are equivalent to the kings in Western chess are actually referred to as generals (將軍 janggun) in Korean.
 They are labelled with the Chinese character Han 한 (in Chinese pinyin: Hàn; 漢) on the red side, and Cho 초 (Chǔ; 楚) on the blue side.
 They represent the rival states of Han and Chu that fought for power in the post-Qin dynasty interregnum period in China (see Chu–Han contention).
 In North Korea, the Chu–Han setup is not used; the red general there is called jang (將, "general") and the blue general is called gwan (官, "minister").
 Both kings can also be referred to generally as gung (宮, "palace").

 Janggi differs from its Chinese counterpart in that the janggi general starts the game from the central intersection of the palace, rather than from the centre intersection of the back edge.
 The general may move one step per turn along marked board lines to any of the nine points within the palace.
 There are four diagonal lines in the palace connecting the centre position to the corners.
 When the general is checkmated the game is lost.
 The general cannot leave the palace under any circumstances.
 If the generals come to face each other across the board, and the player to move does not move away, this is bikjang—a draw.
 This rule is different from that of xiangqi where it is illegal for the generals to face.

-In janggi, a player may pass his turn, which is called "한수쉼 (han-soo-swim)".
+In janggi, a player may pass his turn, which is called "한수쉼 (han-soo-shim)".
 Unless the general is in check, there is no restriction on when or how many times one can pass during the game.
 The game ends up a draw if both side pass.
-Stalemate doesn't result in the end of a game in janggi.
-If a player has no legal move left, he is just forced to pass and the other player can still continue.
+Stalemate does not result in the end of a game in janggi; if a player has no legal move left, he is just forced to pass and the other player can still continue.

+In the diagram below, the blue general can move diagonally (provided that these points are not attacked by enemy pieces), but the red general cannot, since there are no diagonal markings at that point.